Back

 Gaming has surged in popularity with people using games to stay in touch with friends and to escape into other worlds.
 The increasing accessibility of smartphones and fast broadband connections in emerging markets has contributed to the rapid growth in mobile games in particular.

-Research shows that a huge 3.38 billion people worldwide played games in 2023, bringing in a revenue of just over $187 billion for the gaming industry.
+Research shows that there are a huge 3.4 billion people worldwide playing games in 2024, bringing in a revenue of just over $187 billion for the gaming industry this year.

 That is more than three times more money than the music industry makes and four times as much as the film industry.